🎨 Blender Mastery Course

 📝 Enabling Auto Smooth

-- Leave the angle at 30 degrees (or adjust if needed)
+5. Set the Angle to 30 degrees (or adjust if needed)

 Now your mug should look even better!
 Auto Smooth preserves intentional hard edges while smoothing everything else.
 This is one of those "set it and forget it" features that makes your models look professional with minimal effort.